Resident Policies and Regulations

 Recreational Facilities

 We hope you will enjoy our recreational facilities.
-Because we need to consider the enjoyment of all our residents, we must reserve the right to deny the privilege of use to anyone, at our sole discretion, for violation of any rules or policies.
-It may also be necessary to occasionally close facilities for maintenance.
+Because we must consider the enjoyment of all our residents, we reserve the right to deny the privilege of use to anyone, at our sole discretion, for violating any rules or policies.
+It may also be necessary to close facilities for maintenance occasionally.

 Trash Removal

-Trash dumpsters are located in the community for your convenience.
+Trash dumpsters are located in the Community for your convenience.
 If one is full, please use another.
 Place all trash in the dumpster, not on top of it or around it, and flatten any boxes you take to the dumpster.
-Use of these dumpsters for anything other than normal household waste is prohibited.
-Combustible items present a fire hazard and should be disposed of according to safe handling instructions located on product packaging.
+Use of these dumpsters for anything other than regular household waste is prohibited.
+Combustible items present a fire hazard and should be disposed of according to the safe handling instructions located on the product packaging.
 Mattresses, furniture, and other large items should not be placed in the dumpsters.
 Contact the management office for assistance in disposing of large items.

 Do not store any trash on your porch, balcony, or hallway.